5 min read · June 5, 2026

 • Pricing: Custom, enterprise.

-• Best for: Large enterprises with skills-based or internal-mobility strategies.
-Skip if: you are a small team.
+• Skip if: you are a small team.

 Paradox, through its assistant Olivia, runs conversational screening, scheduling, and candidate engagement over SMS and chat in 100+ languages, which makes it a standout for high-volume and hourly hiring.
 Our best AI chatbots guide covers the conversational side.